 “A Man Called Ove was nominated for an Oscar in the category of Best Foreign Language Film and another one for Best Makeup and Hairstyling.”

 “For the book, I would choose Ian McEwan’s Atonement.
 Published in 2001, this is a literary tour de force, set in three time periods: 1935 England, the Second World War, and the turn of the millennium.
 The story is constructed around a half-innocent lie, told by a 13 year old girl, that destroys lives and shatters a family.
 It addresses momentous themes — love, war, the hold of the past over the present — while capturing to perfection moments from Britain’s recent past, whether an English country house summer between the Wars, or the horrors of the retreat from Dunkirk.

 For the film, and with a change of tone, I’ll go for Life of Brian.
 I think a good, perhaps necessary, starting point for any visitor to the UK is understanding the British sense of humor — and Life of Brian is arguably the funniest British film of all time and an undisputed classic.
 I think it encapsulates British humour perfectly; it is impossible to imagine it emerging from any other nationality.
 Phrases from it have entered the English language: “What did the Romans ever do for us?”
 It captures the edginess inherent in the best British comedy; highly controversial at the time, and made only through a late and generous intervention by Beatle George Harrison, after the studio took fright, now more than 35 years on, it is still divisive, inspiring a Constitutional Court case in Germany in 2016.
 And the final song, “Always look on the bright side of life” has become an anthem for British resilience.”

-Food for thought: What book and film would you choose for visitors to the United States?
+Food for thought: If you were one of the American foreign ambassadors for another country, what book and film would you choose for visitors to the United States?